Disconnected Agreement in Networks Prone to Link Failures: Optimizing Link Use

-If node~$p$ has heard about another node~$q$ such that $q$ does not belong to node~$p$'s active connected component, but it is connected to a node~$r$ in the active connected component by a passive link, then node~$p$ considers the link connecting $q$ to~$r$ as \emph{outgoing}.
+If a node~$p$ has heard about another node~$q$ such that $q$ does not belong to the node~$p$'s active connected component, but it is connected to a node~$r$ in the active connected component by a passive link, then the node~$p$ considers the link connecting $q$ to~$r$ as \emph{outgoing}.
 If there is an outgoing link in $p$'s active connected component then $p$ considers its active connected component \emph{extendible}, otherwise $p$ considers its active connected component \emph{enclosed}.

-The idea of the algorithm is for all nodes to participate in making some outgoing links active, each time the active connected component is settled and still extendible.
-All nodes in the active connected component of a node~$p$ can choose the same outgoing link to make it active, once the active connected component becomes settled, because each node knows the same set of outgoing links.
-Once $p$'s active connected component becomes settled and enclosed then $p$ can decide.
+We want the nodes to participate in making some outgoing links active, each time the active connected component is settled and still extendible.
+All the nodes in the active connected component of a node~$p$ can choose the same outgoing link to make it active, once the active connected component becomes settled, because each node knows the same set of outgoing links.
+Once $p$'s active connected component becomes settled and enclosed then $p$ may decide.